How to Remove Fake Trojan Spyware Alerts in 2024

 Preliminary Step 2.
 Review Potentially Malicious Browser Extensions and Settings

 1. Click Extensions on the far right.
-Then, under General on the left, find any strange or malicious extensions and remove them by clicking Uninstall.
+Then, look for any strange or malicious extensions and remove them by clicking Uninstall.

 Preliminary Step 2.
 Review Potentially Malicious Browser Extensions and Settings